ZeroDayArcade/RG353-WiFi-Penetration-Tool/README.md

 10. Now ***run the "crack" script*** from the same place you ran the capture script.
 If the password of the network is part of the `passlist.txt` dictionary, than the password will be cracked.
 Otherwise you can take the hash line saved to `hashline.txt` in the same RG353-WiFi-Pen directory for later cracking with hashcat or other cracking tools (you won't see it from the main menu but it's on the Micro SD if you put it in your computer).

-# More ZDA Code and Content:
+# More ZDA Code and Resources:
 **Learn Reverse Engineering, Assembly, Code Injection and More:**
 🎓  <a href="https://zerodayarcade.com/tutorials">zerodayarcade.com/tutorials</a>